Nuwakot District

-The district contains places of historical significance such as the town of Nuwakot, and the village of Devighat located at the confluence of the Tadi and Trishuli Rivers.
+The district contains places of historical significance such as the town of Nuwakot, and the village of Devighat (the death place of Prithvi Narayan Shah) located at the confluence of the Tadi and Trishuli Rivers.
 Kakani is popular among Nepalese people as a touristic place and picnic spot.
-Nuwakot holds the different reminance from the unification movement pioneered by late king Prithvi Narayan Shah to the present situation.

 Etymology

-The name, 'Nuwakot', is made up of two words 'nawa' and 'kort'.
-'Nawa' means nine in Nepali and 'kort' means sacred religious sites at the top of hill.
-The district accordingly has nine hills over which various deities are said to dwell thus overseeing and protecting Nuwakot.
-This has led Nuwakot often being called "City of nine hills".
-The Gorkhali king Prithivi Narayan Shah invaded Nuwakot which was under the ruling of Jaya Prakash Malla and made Nuwakot the capital of his kingdom.
+The name 'Nuwakot' is composed of two words 'nawa' and 'kort'.
+Nawa' means nine in Nepali and 'kort' means sacred religious sites on top of hills.
+Accordingly, the district has nine hills on which various deities are said to dwell and watch over and protect Nuwakot.
+This has led to Nuwakot often being referred to as the "City of Nine Hills".
+The Gorkhali king Prithivi Narayan Shah invaded Nuwakot, which was under the rule of Jaya Prakash Malla, and made Nuwakot the capital of his kingdom.